Request A Free Consultation

 By law, the rate of overtime pay is one and one-half times a person’s regular rate of pay for employees who work over eight hours in one day, or over 40 hours in the workweek.
 The rate of overtime pay increases to double the employee’s regular rate of pay if the employee works for more than 12 hours in any workday, and any hours worked in excess of eight on the seventh consecutive day of work in a workweek.

-There are exceptions to the general overtime law.
+There are exceptions to general overtime laws.
 There are some employees for whom these overtime rates do not apply.
 They include: persons employed in healthcare, camp counselors, personal attendants employed by nonprofit organizations, ambulance drivers and attendants, live-in employees, and union employees.
 Persons employed in executive, administrative, professional, and other designated positions are also exempt from the general overtime rules.

 If you are not sure whether you are entitled to overtime or what rate of overtime you are entitled to, you should speak with an Orange County wage and hour attorney who will help you understand your rights.